Connect with a certified trainer for free

 Midfoot sprains are mostly treated using non-operative treatments, which include:

-• Resting the leg and using crutches to keep weight off of the foot
+• Resting the leg and using crutches to keep weight off of the foot.
+While complete rest is not necessary, you want to make sure that you do not do any activities that may aggravate your foot.

 • Immobilizing the foot with a boot

-• Physical therapy with a licensed professional to stretch and strengthen the foot to prevent recurrence in the future
+• Physical therapy with a licensed professional to stretch and strengthen the foot to prevent recurrence in the future.
+Physical therapy exercises may begin with some gentle stretching and later advance to more strengthening exercises.

 Try these exercises to help address your condition: